martintrojer/martintrojer.github.com/content/post/2013-09-07-retrofitting-the-reloaded-pattern-into-clojure-projects.md

 title: Retrofitting the Reloaded pattern into Clojure projects
 ---

-[Stuart Sierra](https://twitter.com/stuartsierra) has done a great job with [clojure.tools.namespace](https://github.com/clojure/tools.namespace) and the [reloaded](https://github.com/stuartsierra/reloaded) leiningen template.
-If you haven't heard about this before please have a look at c.t.n readme and watch [this presentation](http://www.infoq.com/presentations/Clojure-Large-scale-patterns-techniques).
+[Stuart Sierra](https://twitter.com/stuartsierra) has done a great job with [clojure.tools.namespace](https://github.com/clojure/tools.namespace) and the [reloaded](https://github.com/stuartsierra/reloaded) Leiningen template.
+If you haven't heard about this before, please have a look at c.t.n's readme and watch [this presentation](http://www.infoq.com/presentations/Clojure-Large-scale-patterns-techniques).

-I've have retrofitted this pattern into two rather big clojure projects (20k and 5k lines) with several modules and here are some of my findings.
+I have retrofitted this pattern into two rather large Clojure projects (20,000 and 5,000 lines) with several modules, and here are some of my findings.

 ## Removing global state

-The first step is to find all resources that needs to be "lifecycled".
-Typical examples are Jetty servers, database / message bus clients etc. It's common that these resources are in a `(defonce server (atom ...))` form.
-I tend to grep for `defonce` and `atom` to find these guys.
+The first step is to find all resources that need to be "lifecycled."
+Typical examples are Jetty servers, database/message bus clients, etc. It's common that these resources are in a `(defonce server (atom ...))` form.
+I tend to grep for `defonce` and `atom` to find these items.

-Please note that not all defonces / atoms need to be lifecycled.
-Some of them can be safely "dropped" when you un-/re-load the namespace.
-In this case you can leave them as `(def thing (atom ...))`.
-The rule of thumb is to lifecycle the ones that create a system wide resource, like a network port, message queue channel etc.
+Please note that not all defonces/atoms need to be lifecycled.
+Some of them can be safely "dropped" when you un/reload the namespace.
+In this case, you can leave them as `(def thing (atom ...))`.
+The rule of thumb is to lifecycle the ones that create system-wide resources, like network ports, message queue channels, etc.

-After you found your candidates you should replace them with `defrecords` implementing some kind of `LifeCycle` protocol.
-Here's a version I use;
+After you find your candidates, you should replace them with `defrecords` implementing some kind of `LifeCycle` protocol.
+Here's a version I use:

 ```clojure
 (ns lifecycle)